-For information about your claims, contact the appropriate network and/or claim administrator or benefits plan administrator at the addresses and phone numbers located in the "Contact Information" in the Reference Information section.
+For information about your claims, contact the appropriate network/claims administrator or benefits plan administrator at the addresses and phone numbers located in the "Contact Information" in the Reference Information section.

 Reference Information

 This section provides useful reference materials.
 It includes: